mosip/k8s-infra/rancher/README.md

 * [ceph-csi](TODO Implementation in progress)
 * [Longhorn](../longhorn)

-MOSIP is moving with Longhorn as its storage class
+For time being considering Longhorn as a storage class.

 ## Keycloak
 Refer [here](keycloak/README.md) for installation of Keycloak.